2021hackathon-404-team001/SmartDining/README.md

 # SmartDining

-It is the prototype for enhancing our customer experience and maximizing restaurants' profit under the current pandemic situation and even beyond.
+It is the prototype for enhancing customer experience and maximizing restaurants' profit under the current pandemic situation and even beyond.

 ## Usage